dalmo1991/superflexPy/doc/components.rst

 The weight matrix has the same shape as the direction matrix.
-The row index refers to the downstream element, in the same order as in the direction matrix :code:`\mathbf{D}`, whereas the column index refers to the input flux to the splitter S.
+The row index refers to the downstream element, in the same order as in the direction matrix :math:`\mathbf{D}`, whereas the column index refers to the input flux to the splitter S.

-The value of the matrix elements represents the fraction of each input flux received by the splitter S and directed to the downstream element.
-In the example, the first downstream element (first row of the matrix W) receives 0% of the first (red) flux, 100% of the second (black) flux, and 30% of the third (blue) flux.
+The elements of :math:`\mathbf{W}` represent the fraction of each input flux received by the splitter S and directed to the downstream element.
+In the example, the first downstream element (first row of the matrix :math:`\mathbf{W}`) receives 0% of the first (red) flux, 100% of the second (black) flux, and 30% of the third (blue) flux.

-Note that, as a quick check, the columns of the weight matrix should sum up to 1 to ensure conservation of mass.
+Note that the columns of the weight matrix should sum up to 1 to ensure conservation of mass.

 Junction